cattena/varunbpatil.github.com/_posts/2012-10-01-linux-tricks-2.md

 Simple, and guaranteed way to take a screen-shot no matter which linux box you are using.

+#### Executing a command continuosly

+Have you encountered a situation where you are copying gigabytes of data and you don't know how much has been copied to the destination yet?
+The following command will help you out.

+        $ sudo watch du -sh /path/to/destination_dir

+The above command will show how many megabytes(M) or gigabytes(G) of data are being copied to the destination and the information is updated every two seconds.
+You can ofcourse change the interval at which the command is repeated by using the -n switch as follows

+        $ sudo watch -n 10 du -sh /path/to/destination_dir

+This command is the same as the previous one except that the du command is executed at 10sec intervals rather than the default 2sec intervals.

+In fact you can pass as argument to watch any command that you want to execute repeatedly.
+Here, the du command was only used as an example.

+You can exit the command by pressing Ctrl+C.

 <br />
 <br />
 <br />